Introducing Adaptive Continuous Adversarial Training (ACAT) to Enhance ML Robustness: Experimental Evaluation using Problem-Space Adversarial Samples

 \subsection{Detailed pre-processing for the SPAM problem}

 The pre-processing phase is crucial for text data preparation.
 It involves several key stages, as seen in Figure \ref{fig:Pre-Pro}.
 First, we remove non-letter characters, such as punctuation, symbols, and numbers, which simplifies the text and reduces noise.
 Next, we eliminate stop words, which are common, low-context words like ``and'' and ``the'' to enhance data quality and streamline downstream processes.
 After that, we tokenize the text, segmenting it into individual words or subword units, which facilitates structured representation and helps capture linguistic patterns.
 Finally, we apply stemming to reduce words to their base form, consolidating words with similar meanings, shrinking the vocabulary, and enhancing generalization.
 These pre-processing steps are crucial for ensuring that the text data is clean, structured, and ready for analysis.
-Then, a \textbf{Text Vectorization} phase is employed; In our current approach we used GloVe word embeddings \cite{pennington2014glove} with 100 dimension vectors for training the LSTM model.
-GloVe is an unsupervised learning algorithm for obtaining vector representations for words.
+Then, a \textbf{Text Vectorization} phase is employed; In our current approach we used GloVe word embeddings \cite{pennington2014glove} with 100 dimension vectors to train a hybrid Bi-LSTM model.
+This choice leverages the strengths of RNNs in processing textual data, with LSTMs being particularly favored in spam research due to their effectiveness in handling sequences \cite{jain2019optimizing}.
 Training is performed on aggregated global word-word co-occurrence statistics from a corpus, and the resulting representations showcase interesting linear substructures of the word vector space.
 The advantage of GloVe is that, unlike Word2vec \cite{church2017word2vec}, GloVe does not rely just on local statistics (local context information of words), but incorporates global statistics (word co-occurrence) to obtain word vectors.